aKumoSolutions/node-app/README.md

-# node-app
+# Sample Node.js application

-This is a repository for containerized Javascript application
+This repository is a sample Node.js application for Docker's documentation.